The social life of food

 Food talks for thought

-We bring together some of the best brains – a dietician, writer, scientist, systems thinker and more – to cook up up new ideas and solutions to shift how we think about food for the better.
+In this Sydney Ideas event, we bring together some of the best brains to cook up new ideas and solutions to shift how we think about food for the better.
 They will serve inspired visions for changing the way we eat, produce and understand why food is so important.
-Food makes us who we are.
-The ways we eat together change lives and communities.

 Lineup